miggtorr/RotomDraft/README.md

 NOTE: There are currently no plans to port the software to Windows/Linux.

+# AI Disclosure

+**Rotom Draft** was created with AI-assisted coding.
+The software was tweaked, debugged, and tested manually on macOS hardware by a real human (me).

 # Features

 **Rotom Draft** features three main workspaces: the **Analysis Panes**, the **Tool Drawers**, and the **Damage Calculator**.